Frédéric Frans

-Frédéric Frans (born 3 January 1989) is a Belgian football manager and former professional footballer who is the head coach of RWDM Brussels in the Challenger Pro League.
+Frédéric Frans (born 3 January 1989) is a Belgian football manager and former professional footballer who is the head coach of club Helmond Sport.

 A ball‑playing centre‑back, he graduated from the Lierse academy and went on to make more than 150 first‑team appearances across two spells, either side of two seasons in Scotland with Partick Thistle.
 Frans returned to Scottish football in 2018 with Dundee United before finishing his playing career in Belgium with Lierse Kempenzonen and Beerschot VA.
 Internationally, he was capped by Belgium at under‑18, under‑19 and under‑20 level.

 Frans began coaching at Beerschot, leading the under‑23 side and assisting the first team, before accepting his first senior managerial post with Sporting Hasselt in July 2024, steering the newly promoted club to a top‑four finish in the Belgian Division 1.
 He was appointed head coach of RWDM Brussels on a two‑year contract in July 2025.